hashicorp/consul/website/source/docs/acl/acl-system.html.md

 #### ACL Rules and Scope

-The rules from all policies linked with a token are combined to form that token's effective rule set.
+The rules from all policies, roles, and service identities linked with a token are combined to form that token's effective rule set.
 Policy rules can be defined in either a whitelist or blacklist mode depending on the configuration of [`acl_default_policy`](/docs/agent/options.html#acl_default_policy).
 If the default policy is to "deny" access to all resources, then policy rules can be set to